bwunder/anonym/README.md

             ...Docker API, SQLPad HTTPS and SQL Server TDS exposed under a TLS shroud ...Contained on a single Linux compute instance

 Make and maintain any laptop as a conformed and universal DEV/TEST appliance.
-Distribute as dockerfiles for images from [dockerhub](https://hub.docker.com), with or without user supplied data and config.
+Share your dockerfiles or use images straight from the [dockerhub](https://hub.docker.com) website.

-Many valid non-production* simulation scenarios: Cloud, Cluster, Farm, Federation, Graphs, LANs & WANs
+Many valid simulation* scenarios: Clouds, Clusters, Farms, Federations, Graphs, LANs & WANs

     Emulate any complex distributed SQL data resource (it) on one compute instance:

         ⏺  Architects can mock it up
-            ⏺  Developers can make it work
+        ⏺  Developers can make it up
-            ⏺  Data Analysts can slice and dice it
+        ⏺  Data Analysts can cut it up
-            ⏺  Data Miners can dig and delve it
+        ⏺  Data Miners can dig it out
-            ⏺  Engineers can measure it
+        ⏺  Engineers can measure it up
-            ⏺  Forcasters can dig it
+        ⏺  Forcasters can trend it out
-            ⏺  Prognosticators can take a guess at it ⏺  Procrastinators can hurry up and wait for it ⏺  Remote Workers can do anything an in-office person can do with it ⏺  Testers can recreate states on it
+        ⏺  Prognosticators can take a stab at it
+        ⏺  Procrastinators can hurry up and wait for it ⏺  Remote Workers can do anything an in-office person can do with it ⏺  Testers can statefully replay it
-            ⏺  Trainers can provide clean student workspaces from it
+        ⏺  Trainers can teach with it
-            ⏺  Intruders that discover it still have to decipher it
+        ⏺  Intruders that hack into it will still have to crack it

-<sub>Actual Data used can be file copies for attachment, db backups for restore, flat files for import,
+Actual Data used can be file copies for attachment, db backups for restore, flat files for import, or Docker Images readied to start as appropriate to the DEV iteration or TEST cycle.

-or Docker Images readied to start as appropriate to the DEV iteration or TEST cycle.
-Containers created with the app will bind 3 host Volumes: for scripts, backups and ETL. </sub>
+Containers created with the app will bind 3 host Volumes: for scripts, backups and ETL.

 <sub>*Non-production use appropriate the the SQL Server "Development" PID is presumed.
 For uses that might
 not fall under Microsoft's "Developer" licence model please seek licensing guidance from Microsoft.</sub>